bharismendy/the_bard_jukebox/README.md

 ## 🎮 Usage

-- 🎵 **Adding Sounds**: Place audio files in the `public/sounds` folder.
+- 🎵 **Adding Sounds**: Place audio files in the `public/sounds` folder and add it to constant/ListOfSound.ts.
 The app will auto-detect them.
 - 🏷 **Organizing Sounds**: Group sounds by categories for easy access.
-- 🎚 **Playback Controls**: Play, pause, and adjust volume directly from the UI.
+- 🎚 **Playback Controls**: Play, pause from the UI.

 ## 🤝 Contributing